 KKDIK Annex VII+VIII+IX+X

-1. Intermediates can be divided into 3 categories: Non-isolated intermediates, on-site isolated intermediates, transported isolated intermediates.
+1. Intermediates can be divided into three categories: Non-isolated intermediates, on-site isolated intermediates, and transported isolated intermediates.

 Non-isolated intermediates: an intermediate that during synthesis is not intentionally removed (except for sampling) from the equipment in which the synthesis takes place.

 On-site isolated intermediate: an intermediate not meeting the criteria of a non-isolated intermediate and where the manufacture of the intermediate and the synthesis of (an)other substance(s) from that intermediate take place on the same site, operated by one or more legal entities;

 Transported isolated intermediates: an intermediate not meeting the criteria of a non-isolated intermediate and transported between or supplied to other sites;

 Polymers: Similar to EU REACH, polymers are exempted from registration under KKDIK.
 However, monomers or other reactants of polymers shall also be registered when they meet certain conditions.